spangbur/OpenShift/README.md

 ## Monitor OpenShift Installtion<br />

-Run the command below while in the /home/sterling/install directory to monitor the bootstrap process.
-It is expected to see connection refused and timeout errors during the initial installation.
-You have to provide time for the OS and OpenShift to be installed on all machines
+Run the first command below below while in the /home/sterling/install directory to monitor the bootstrap process.
+Once the bootstrap completes you can run the second command to monitor the API availability.
 ```
+openshift-install wait-for bootstrap-complete
-openshift-install wait-for install-complete --dir=/home/sterling/install --log-level debug
+openshift-install wait-for install-complete
 ```
 ## OpenShift Installation Complete